Signorini/mongo-migrate/README.md

 ```

 ## Command-line usage
-NPM will install `mongodb-migrate` into a `node_modules` folder within the directory it is run.
-To use `mongodb-migrate` from the command line, you must always specify the relative path from your current directory to the `mongodb-migrate` directory for `node` to be able to find it.
-Such as: `node ./node_modules/mongodb-migrate -runmm create` (shown in examples below), or on *nix machines `node ./node_modules/mongodb-migrate -runmm create`.
+NPM will install `mongodb-migrate-maestroserver` into a `node_modules` folder within the directory it is run.
+To use `mongodb-migrate-maestroserver` from the command line, you must always specify the relative path from your current directory to the `mongodb-migrate-maestroserver` directory for `node` to be able to find it.
+Such as: `node ./node_modules/mongodb-migrate-maestroserver -runmm create` (shown in examples below), or on *nix machines `node ./node_modules/mongodb-migrate-maestroserver -runmm create`.

 ## Creating Migrations
-To create a migration execute with `node ./node_modules/mongodb-migrate -runmm create` and optionally a title. mongodb-migrate will create a node module within `./migrations/` which contains the following two exports:
+To create a migration execute with `node ./node_modules/mongodb-migrate-maestroserver-runmm create` and optionally a title. mongodb-migrate-maestroserverwill create a node module within `./migrations/` which contains the following two exports:
 ```
 var mongodb = require('mongodb');